George Talbot, 6th Earl of Shrewsbury: Personal life, illness and death

 Upon the death of his first wife, Gertrude Manners, Shrewsbury was immediately taken by Bess of Hardwick.
 In early 1568 he married her in a double wedding with their two eldest children from previous marriages.
-Elizabeth Shrewsbury, "Bess," commemorated her new initials in magnificent style: her house at Hardwick is topped with a balustrade within which the scrolling letters ES appear four times.
+Elizabeth Shrewsbury, "Bess," later commemorated her initials in magnificent style: her house at Hardwick, built 1590-97, is topped with a balustrade within which the scrolling letters ES appear four times.

 He sent a servant, Ralph Barber, on a shopping trip to Rouen in 1575.
 Barber bought wine, vinegar, damask and diaper linen for napkins, silk, canvas, caged live quails, and sugar confitures, which he delivered to the earl in London.
 Shrewsbury built a new house in London, raising speculation that Mary, Queen of Scots, might be brought there.

 Queen Elizabeth had imposed the responsible task of guarding Mary on Shrewsbury, and did not allow him to resign the charge for over 15 years.
 For this and other reasons (such as disputes over property distribution) his marriage with Bess of Hardwick, while initially successful, became rocky, and began to deteriorate around 1583, as detailed by surviving letters between the two.
 Slowly but increasingly declining health (rheumatism) caused chronic pain, and money issues that inevitably came about during his time as keeper of the Queen of Scots, made him additionally caustic.
 Elizabeth attempted to reconcile Shrewsbury and Hardwick between 1586 and 1589; however, while the latter was in support of this, Shrewsbury seems to have remained indignant and spent his final years without her, instead seeking the comfort of Eleanor Britton, one of his servants.

 George Talbot, 6th Earl of Shrewsbury died on 18 November 1590, survived by his wife Bess of Hardwick.
 He was buried in the Shrewsbury chapel at Sheffield Parish Church (now Sheffield Cathedral), where a large monument erected to him remains.